oxheadalpha/teztnets/ithacanet/README.md

 Ithacanet will launch on **Wednesday, December 22nd at 15:00 UTC**.
+We expect Octez release `v12.0-rc1` to be out on Tuesday, December 21st.
+Octez v12 is needed to run Ithacanet.

 Ithacanet will run Hangzhou for two cycles then perform an upgrade to Ithaca at block 8192.

-Ithaca changes are massive, we are looking for as many Tezos bakers as possible to participate in this testnet.
+We are looking for as many Tezos bakers as possible to participate in this testnet.
 Please make yourself known in the Tezos Baking Slack #test-networks channel if you wish to participate as a bootstrap baker.

 If you choose to participate as a bootstrap baker, **you must run a node** from genesis.
 Ithaca is introducing a new consensus mechanism called Tenderbake, where the chain will not produce new blocks if more than one third of the bakers are offline.
 If you participate, it is your responsibility to keep your node in good working order, so that the chain does not stall.